 The Stories of Our Lives

-We create many stories to give sense to things happening to us.
+We create many stories to make sense of things happening around us.
 With every story we create comes a set of thoughts that manifest an experience.
 How aware are you of the thoughts created by your mind?
 Are they conscious thoughts?
 What experiences are you creating for yourself?

 One negative thought can attract a ripple of negative thoughts if you’re not conscious of the thoughts the mind creates.
 These negative thoughts will make your energy “low.”
 This is the first experience with the unattended thoughts; a negative emotion.
 If you don’t pay attention to how you feel, attempt to understand and take control of your thoughts, it won’t take long before these negative thoughts and emotions materialize themselves in negative encounters or events, people, accidents, and “bad luck.”
 That’s the law of attraction in effect.
 The same is happening in the case of “an amazing day.”